ELRabito/CHVD-Exile-Updated/README.md

 CHVD Viewdistance script Updated and tweaked for Exile.
 This is repository for saving the old CHVD View Distance Script (Arma 3) Scripted version.
-I updated and tweaked it slightly (added min & max values etc) and fixed some bugs.
+I updated and tweaked it slightly (added configurable min & max values etc) and fixed some bugs.

 Original: https://forums.bohemia.net/forums/topic/175757-ch-view-distance-addon/